ms-iot/imx-iotcore/Documentation/provisioning.md

 * MFG:reqmac
   * The device is ready to receive a unique MAC address from the provisioning host.
   * The provisioning host sends over two 4-byte integers, which get fused into OCOTP_MAC0 and OCOTP_MAC1 respectively, which form a complete MAC address when combined.
+  * The provisioning host sends over a 4-byte checksum that's the sum of MAC0 and MAC1.
   * The host must ensure that each device receives a unique MAC address from the OEM's assigned MAC addresses.
 * MFG:hostcheck
   * The device wants to check if a provisioning host is accessible.
 If there's no response then boot will continue in 5 seconds.